 In this handbook, you will find a breakdown of the progression the placement might follow.
-Please note this is a flexible, suggested model that may be adapted to meet the needs and wants of both the trainee and the school.
+Please note this is a flexible, suggested model that may be adapted to meet the needs of both the trainee and the school.
 The placement model breakdown aims to tie together with coherence and progression the sequence of learning between centre and school.
 Some trainees may be able and wish to progress at a faster pace if they have already had a great deal of prior experience.
-However, it is expected that ordinarily in the majority of cases the placement will follow this pattern in terms of teaching commitment, time for reflection, planning and training and breadth of subject coverage.
-Do talk to the University Tutor if you have concerns around progression.
+However, it is expected that in the majority of cases the placement will follow this pattern in terms of teaching commitment, time for reflection, planning and training and breadth of subject coverage.

 As the assessed block progresses, mentors are asked to monitor trainee progress and use the full range of mentoring and coaching strategies to identify clear 'next steps' in trainee development.
 Mentors will support trainees set achievable yet challenging targets, model and deconstruct good practice, provide feedback on progress and support trainees increasingly to reflect and identify their own areas for development.
 Mentors should expect to be able to gradually reduce scaffolding as the trainee develops their skills and knowledge.
+Expectations for each assessed block are made clear in the assessment criteria for that block.